docksal/docksal/docs/content/core/volumes.md

 ## Quick Overview

-If `DOCKSAL_VOLUMES` option is not marked as default, then you need to enable it manually to use it.

-All non-default options are enabled by placing `DOCKSAL_VOLUMES="<something>"` into the respective `docksal.env` file or using `fin config set` for the same, e.g., `fin config set DOCKSAL_VOLUMES="none"`.

-Once you set a new `DOCKSAL_VOLUMES` option, you must re-create `cli` container.
-The easiest way is `fin project reset`, but it will also remove all data from the `db` volume.
-If you want to retain it then just remove `cli` container, and start the project again: `fin p remove cli; fin p start`

 | OS      | VM              | DOCKSAL_VOLUMES      | Comments  |
 |---------|-----------------|----------------------|------------|
 | Linux   | -               | bind (**default**)   | Direct host files access, maximum filesystem speed. |